Wild Rose (2018 film): Release

 The film had its world premiere at the Toronto International Film Festival on 8 September 2018.
-Shortly after, NEON acquired distribution rights to the film.
+Shortly after, Neon acquired U.S. distribution rights to the film.
 It screened at the BFI London Film Festival on 15 October 2018 and at South by Southwest in March 2019.
-It was released in the United Kingdom on 12 April 2019, by Entertainment One and in the United States on 21 June 2019 by NEON.
+It was released in the United Kingdom on 12 April 2019, by Entertainment One and in the United States on 21 June 2019 by Neon.